adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #45 Resumed the UX/Coding progress.
 Got to make sure make up the time.

-$46 Making progress again on the UX/Coding Class.
+#46 Making progress again on the UX/Coding Class.

+#47 Have gotten into Figma and digital wire-frames.